ubhoser/tm-rails-test/README.md

 ### Part 2: Authorization and roles

 Campaign managers should be able to manage campaigns and in particular add and remove platforms from them.
 However, they should not be able to configure the generally available list of platforms.
 Only admins are allowed to do that (e.g. they may want to add `Windows` to the generally available platforms).

 Devise and implement a suitable solution for handling of the two different user roles `admin` and `campaign manager`.
+Please create a new campaign manager `cm@example.com` with the password `password` and supply a migration/seed task for this user.

 ### Part 3: Audit trail for platform changes